HomeTriviaMusicHappy

 ✗ FALSE

-'Let It Go' from Frozen won that Oscar in 2014.
+'Let It Go' from Frozen won the Oscar in 2014.
 'Happy' was nominated but lost.
-Several animated songs won before it.
+Earlier animated songs like 'When You Believe' from The Prince of Egypt also won.

 3.